- B.A., University of Wisconsin—LaCrosse (English)

 - Ph.D., Indiana University of Pennsylvania.
 (English—Rhetoric & Linguistics)

 Dissertation title: “Rhetorical Redolence: Socio-Semiotic Explorations of the Multimodal Effects of Odor on Verbal/Visual Rhetoric”

 Fixed to the south wall of my office is a distinguished flying cross and above it the Crucifix of Christ, which trumps any human awards and which is, then, symbolically the most excellent Distinguished Flying Cross, a signifier of the Gospel narrative.
 Hanging to the right of the Crucifix is Da Vinci’s sketch of a flying machine (ca. 1490).
 It seems like a dream now, flying those olive drab helicopters (Vietnam 1969) real flying machines, which were for Da Vinci, almost five hundred years earlier, only an idea on the interior screen of imagination, before the actual invention.
 Da Vinci’s amazing ideas proved the ability of the human mind to conceive and create wonders, which could be used for good or ill purposes.
-I attended college on the G.I. bill majoring in English and American literature and then studied Theology at Wisconsin Lutheran Seminary in Mequon, Wisconsin.
+I attended college using military benefits majoring in English and American literature and then studied Theology at Wisconsin Lutheran Seminary in Mequon, Wisconsin.
 I served as a pastor in Jacksonville, Florida, before moving with my family to Bethany Lutheran College.
 Here I finished my graduate studies in rhetoric and, most recently, was the recipient of the Erling M. Bolstad Chair in Contemporary Culture and Christianity.
 In this capacity I intend to help create among faculty and students a thoughtful awareness and fitting response to cultural influences upon Christianity, within the framework of the Confessional Lutheran tradition of Faith.